 When building your site and selecting which elements you could add to make it more appealing to users, one common element that many people like to use is the famous CAROUSEL.

 The carousel, slider, rotator, slideshows, or which ever way you can call them, are often liked by designers but discouraged by developers and CRO specialists.
+If you are thinking of making a carousel website, you have come to the right place.

 So, Is Using A Carousel A Good Idea?